For Tuyet, Katrina, KaSandra, and Luc

 "Oh yeah, sorry, what was it he wanted again?"

-"He said it would be in a small envelope with some kind of electronics inside."
+"He said it would be a small envelope with some kind of electronic device inside."

 "Was it from the Caesar's Palace shooting earlier today?"